Abdul Jabar Qahraman: Return and assassination

 After the fall of the Taliban Jabar returned to Helmand opening a tuition center in Lashkargah.
 The center had a flower garden, taught advanced mathematics, computing, language and science.
 In 2010, he was elected to the Afghan parliament, where he used his intelligence and charisma to make an impact.
 Jabar's presence in parliament was notable, as it also included former commanders who had faced each other on opposing frontlines during the 1980s and 1990s.

 President Ashraf Ghani recognized Jabar's political acumen and appointed him as a special representative for security in Helmand province.
 However, his experience in this role challenging as Helmand had become more factionalized then it was in the late 1980s.
 He later stepped down citing corruption in the government.

-In July 2017, Jabar was one of many people who have attempted to relaunch Dr Najibullah's Hezb-e Watan (Homeland Party) which had been defunct and officially banned since May 1992.
+In July 2017, Jabar was one of many people who attempted to relaunch Dr Najibullah's Hezb-e Watan (Homeland Party) which had been defunct and officially banned since May 1992.
 On October 17, 2018, Jaber was assassinated in his office 2 days before the elections.
 The Taliban claimed responsibility.